In Camelot: Synopsis

 Tony's Aunt Concetta dies.
-After the funeral, Tony happens to meet Fran Felstein, his father's longtime comàre, at his father's grave.
+After the funeral, at his father's grave, he happens to meet Fran Felstein, his father Johnny Boy's longtime comàre.
 They continue to meet, and Tony learns more about his father from her.
-He learns that, pressured by his mother Livia, his father took his childhood dog Tippy away; he gave it to Fran, and it became her son's dog.
+He learns that, pressured by his mother Livia, Johnny Boy took his childhood dog Tippy away; he gave it to Fran, and it became her son's dog.
 Fran also remembers Junior who, she says, almost used to stalk her; Junior tells Tony he loved her but was not bold enough to tell her.
 Fran also tells Tony about a one-time fling with President John F. Kennedy.

-Tony and Fran tour a midget car racetrack in New Egypt; she has explained that Tony's father had promised to leave her a share of the racetrack, but that Phil and Hesh Rabkin cheated her out of it.
-Tony undertakes to collect the money on her behalf and has a sitdown with Phil and Hesh, mediated by Johnny.
+Tony and Fran tour a midget car racetrack in New Egypt; she has explained that Johnny Boy had promised to leave her a share of the racetrack, but that Phil and Hesh Rabkin cheated her out of it.
+Tony undertakes to collect the money on her behalf and has a sit-down with Phil and Hesh, mediated by Johnny.
 While Hesh agrees to pay, Phil objects to paying 25% and delays payment.
 When Tony spots him in the street, there is a car chase that ends with Phil crashing into a truck.
 Later, Tony is able to collect $150,000 for Fran.